isabella232/ContentTypeDeploymentPnP/README.md

 ### Usage

-Please download and modify the CSV before starting.

 1. Download the CSV file and modify it to suit your deployment requirements.
-The SitesDocLibs.CSV file already contains an example deployment of the Email Content Type 'OnePlaceMail Email' to the 'Emails' Document Library in the 'Marketing' Site Collection, and two Email Content Types to the 'Emails' Document Library in the 'Accounting' Site Collection; 'ACC Incoming Email' and 'ACC Outgoing Email'.
-If these Content Types do not exist, the script will create them.
-Save this file and note it's location.

    ![EditCSV](https://github.com/OnePlaceSolutions/ContentTypeDeploymentPnP/blob/master/README-Images/EditCSV.PNG)